HatriGt/GitHubPRMerger/README.md

-# GitHub PR Branch Merger
+# GitHub PR Branch Cloner

 A Chrome extension that streamlines the process of cloning pull requests to different branches in GitHub repositories.